 To evaluate the Media Academy, a qualitative and/or quantitative evaluation should be planned and implemented by the responsible institution.
-For the project phase in 2023, GIZ developed an anonymous survey that was conducted once at the beginning of each Media Academy and once again six weeks later.
+An anonymous survey was developed for this purpose, which can be conducted at the beginning of each media academy and after six weeks.
 The template of both surveys is provided in the toolbox.
-Furthermore, the teacher/trainer
+Furthermore, the

+Media Academy

-Media Academy Adapting to the local context
+Adapting to the local context